 Attention-deficit hyperactivity disorder (ADHD) affects around 8.4% of American children, disrupting their social and academic success.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the team of expert pediatricians diagnoses and treats ADHD to help your child thrive.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the team of expert pediatricians diagnoses and treats ADHD to help your child thrive.
 Call Newport Children’s Medical Group today for personalized ADHD treatment.

 Attention-deficit hyperactivity disorder (ADHD) is a prevalent pediatric mental health disorder.
 It affects your child’s ability to focus, play quietly, or sit still.

 When unmanaged, ADHD can interfere with your child’s ability to succeed at school, both socially and academically.
 It can also contribute to self-esteem issues and disrupt life at home for your whole family.